AmirYalamov/YalamovPing/README.md

 ## Installation

-Download the ```project.zip``` file and change directories into the project's directory.
+Download the ```project.zip``` file and change directories into the project's directory, then into ```args-master```.
 Type the following command into the terminal to install the args library:

 ```bash
 sudo make install
 ```
-After that, to build the project, simply type into the command terminal
+After that go back up to the project's directory; to build the project, simply type into the command terminal

 ```bash
 g++ ping.cpp -o ping